 12. Check Out Your Local Library

 You already know that libraries have free books, and you’re probably already aware that they offer e-books and various digital downloads as well.
 But you may not be aware of all the additional free stuff you can source for free.
 From cultural passes to toys, to kitchen supplies to SAT prep classes, your local libraries offer more than you know.

 It’s easy to ignore small regular expenditures like lunches out or pick-me-up purchases, but writing them down makes it real.
 Budgeting not only quantifies your spending, it also gives a concrete incentive to undertake cost-cutting measures like cooking at home or avoiding mindless impulse purchases.

 It’s easier to resist temptation if you’re never exposed to it in the first place.
 Every commercial email should have an “unsubscribe” link at the bottom, which not only serves to minimize shopping temptation but also clears out your inbox.

 15. Listen to Financial Podcasts for Entertainment

-You probably already know that you can listen to the Clark Howard show through your computer or smartphone, but there are countless other podcasts that offer both ideas and inspiration to keep you on the financial straight and narrow.
+You probably already know that you can listen to Clark’s podcast on your favorite podcast app and device, but there are countless other podcasts that offer both ideas and inspiration to keep you on the financial straight and narrow.

 16. Put Your Embarrassment Aside

-This tip is easier said than done, but if you can be that person who plucks reusable gift bags from the garbage at work, accepts hand-me-downs and finds contentedness from the simple things in life, you have the potential to save thousands of dollars throughout your lifetime.
+This tip is easier said than done, but if you can be that person who plucks reusable gift bags from the garbage at work, accepts hand-me-downs and finds contentment from the simple things in life, you have the potential to save thousands of dollars over your lifetime.